hivtools/hint/README.md

 by running `./src/gradlew -p src :generateDatabaseInterface:run` while the database container is running.

 ### Versioning
 HINT Versions are recorded [here](NEWS.md).
-The latest version should match the value in currentHintVersion in `src/app/static/src/app/hintVersion.ts`
+The latest version should match the value of currentHintVersion in `src/app/static/src/app/hintVersion.ts`

 ### Distribution